czim/laravel-cms-models/documentation/FormFieldDisplayStrategies/RelationSingleAutocomplete.md

-# Form Field Display Strategy: RelationPluralMultiselect
+# Form Field Display Strategy: RelationSingleAutocomplete

-This strategy renders a select field with all the available models that may be related as options.
+This strategy renders a select field with autocomplete functionality, that allows a single model to be selected.

-Note that this is only usable for sets of models that are guaranteed to be small.

-It submits an array with model keys that may be stored with the [RelationPluralKeys store strategy](../FormFieldStoreStrategies/RelationPluralKeys.md).
+It submits a model key that may be stored with the [RelationSingleKey store strategy](../FormFieldStoreStrategies/RelationSingleKey.md).

 ## Options